Skip to main content

 • On the Firm Settings page, click the "Integrations" tab

-• Under Quickbooks, click the "Settings" button
+• Under QuickBooks, click the "Settings" button

 • Click the "Connect" button

-• You will be redirected to the Quickbooks website and be prompted to login
+• You will be redirected to the QuickBooks website and be prompted to login

 Additional Configurations